From Fractionalization to Chiral Topological Superconductivity in a Flat Chern Band

 To proceed, we perform the particle-hole (PH) transformation $c_{\k} \equiv d^\dagger_{-\k}$ and rewrite the projected Hamiltonian $H$ in terms of hole operators:

 up to a constant, where $\bar{n}(\q)=\sum_{\k}\Lambda^*_{-\k,-\k-\q} d^\dagger_{\k} d_{\k+\q}$ is the projected density operator of holes.
 Our system of electrons at filling factor $\nu$ can be equally viewed as that of holes at filling factor $1-\nu$ described by the Hamiltonian~\eqref{Hamiltonian_PH}.
-Importantly, this hole Hamiltonian now contains an interaction-induced one-body term $\epsilon(\k)$, which is constant in the special case of $n=0$ Landau level but {\it dispersive} for {\it generic} Chern band systems \cite{supplementary}.
+Importantly, this hole Hamiltonian now contains an interaction-induced one-body term $\epsilon(\k)$, which is constant in the special case of $n=0$ Landau level but {\it dispersive} for {\it generic} Chern band systems, as detailed in the Supplemental Material (SM)~\cite{supplementary}, which includes Refs.~\cite{Giuliani_Vignale_2005,Ghazaryan_2021}.
 In other words, holes acquire an interaction-induced energy dispersion \cite{lauchli_hierarchy_2013,abouelkomsan_particle-hole_2020, Abouelkomsan_2023, liu_broken_2024, reddy2023toward}.

-In our Chern band model with $K \neq 0$, the interaction-induced hole dispersion $\epsilon(\k)$ is shown in Fig. \ref{fig:dispersion}(a), which has a single minima at the $\gamma$ point and a bandwidth on the order of interaction energy (which is the only energy scale in the problem).
+In our Chern band model with $\mathcal K \neq 0$, the interaction-induced hole dispersion $\epsilon(\k)$ is shown in Fig. \ref{fig:dispersion}(a), which has a single minima at the $\gamma$ point and a bandwidth on the order of interaction energy (which is the only energy scale in the problem).
 It is instructive to note that in the small-momentum transfer limit, $\epsilon(\bk) \approx \frac{1}{A} \sum_{\q} V(\q)[1 - q_a q_b g_{ab}(\k)]$, i.e., the interaction-induced hole dispersion is entirely governed by the fluctuation of quantum metric over the Brillouin zone.
 Indeed, comparing Fig. \ref{fig:instabilityFAQH}(b) and Fig. \ref{fig:dispersion}(a), we find that qualitative features of $\epsilon(\k)$ are accurately captured by the quantum metric.